Neo-Mind/WARP/ShowPartySP.md

-## Add SP Bar for party members
+# Add SP Bar for party members

-### Demo
+## Demo

+<video src=”https://raw.githubusercontent.com/Neo-Mind/WARP/gh-pages/clips/SpBar_Demo.mp4” controls></video>

+**`@spbar` Command**

+<video src="https://raw.githubusercontent.com/Neo-Mind/WARP/gh-pages/SpBar_cmdDemo.mp4" controls></video>

-### Client side
+## Client side
 > Available for all dates from 2010-08 to 2021-01

 > Party member's SP color can be customized

-### Server side
+## Server side
 > Diff available for rAthena (Hercules to be added based on demand).

-### What's included?
+## What's included?

-- Server-side modifications
+### Server-side modifications

 - You can control the visibility of the SP bar with a new config => `party_sp_on` which can take either 0 or 1.

 - You can also change the visibility in game using `@spbar` command.

 - Diff file provided can be easily added to your server with `git apply` command.

-- Modified client (only for Option 1 mentioned below)
+### Modified client (only for Option 1 mentioned below)

 - A fresh client with the specified date will be patched and provided.

 - If you need the patch on your own modified client, the charges may or may not vary depending on the client provided.

 - As shown in the demo, the SP bar color is kept different for party members.

 - You can opt to either keep it same as the current player or customize it.

 - There will be no additional charge for it (even if you decide to change the color later).

-- Script (only for Option 2 mentioned below)
+### Script (only for Option 2 mentioned below)

 - A QJS file containing the encrypted patch function will be provided.

 - The `Premium.yml` file will be provided which gets imported by `Patches.yml` by default.

 - If the file is already present for some reason, you can simply add the entries there.

-### Pricing
+## Pricing
 There are 2 options available:

-- Option 1:
+### Option 1:

 - Client of specified date will be patched and provided => 60$

 - If you need the same for different dates in future => +10$

-- Option 2:
+### Option 2:

 - Script to patch the specified client date will be provided => 70$

 - If you need the same for different dates in future => +10$